-When team members trust one another, a dynamic element is added to the mix.
+When team members trust one another, a dynamic element is added.
 This may be a top-down phenomenon, as research from the American Psychological Association found that business partners who trust one another spend less time protecting themselves and more time working on things that will make their business successful.
 Developing the trust that leads to a successful virtual brainstorming session is similar, and there are many ways to achieve it.

 Creating an Inclusive Environment